kindspells/astro-shield/README.md

 > [!IMPORTANT]
 > It is advisable to set the option `sriHashesModule` in case your dynamic pages
+> include static JS or CSS resources.
+>
-> include static JS or CSS resources (also: do not explicitly disable the
+> Also, do not explicitly disable the `enableStatic_SRI` option if you want
-> `enableStatic_SRI` option if you want support for those static assets).
+> support for those static assets).

 ### Accessing metadata generated at build time